Campbell's Soup Cans: Inspiration

 Several stories mention that Warhol's choice of soup cans reflected his own avid devotion to Campbell's soup as a consumer.
 Robert Indiana once said: "I knew Andy very well.
 The reason he painted soup cans is that he liked soup."
 He was thought to have focused on them because they composed a daily dietary staple.
-Others observed that Warhol merely painted things he held close at heart.
+Others observed that Warhol merely painted things he held close to his heart.
 He enjoyed eating Campbell's soup, had a taste for Coca-Cola, loved money, and admired movie stars.
 Thus, they all became subjects of his work.
-Yet another account says that his daily lunches in his studio consisted of Campbell's Soup and Coca-Cola, and thus, his inspiration came from seeing the empty cans and bottles accumulate on his desk.
+Yet another account says that his daily lunches in his studio consisted of Campbell's Soup and Coca-Cola, and thus his inspiration came from seeing the empty cans and bottles accumulate on his desk.

-Warhol did not choose the cans because of business relationships with the Campbell Soup Company.
-Even though the company at the time sold four out of every five cans of prepared soup in the United States, Warhol preferred that the company not be involved "because the whole point would be lost with any kind of commercial tie-in."
+Warhol did not choose the cans because of any business relationship with the Campbell Soup Company.
+Even though the company at the time sold four out of every five cans of prepared soup in the United States, Warhol preferred that the company not be involved, "because the whole point would be lost with any kind of commercial tie-in."
 However, by 1965, the company knew him well enough that he was able to coax actual can labels from them to use as invitations for an exhibit.
 They even commissioned a canvas.

-Message
+In 1961, Warhol painted a single "Campbell's Soup Can" on a 20 x 15 in canvas and gave it to his brother Paul to celebrate the birth of Paul's son Marty.
+Each of Paul's children was able to exhibit the painting at school.
+Eventually, the family decided to auction off the work, on November 13, 2002, at Christie's in New York.
+This work is regarded as one of the inspirations for the later, well-known set.

+Artist colleagues

+Willem de Kooning, who was among the artworld's elite by the 1960s, was among the artists who used the word soup metaphorically in reference to abstract expressionism, saying "Everything is already in art, Like a big bowl of soup.
+Everything is in there already...", while other New York artists used the word slangily as a way to discuss their art.

+According to Gopnik, there is scholarly opinion that Warhol's repetition of nearly identical Campbell's Soup Cans could be linked to Yves Klein's identical blue monochrome paintings.
+Gopnik notes that Klein had invited Warhol to his early 1962 wedding to Rotraut Klein-Moquay, and Warhol's work had incorporated International Klein Blue.

+In May 1961, Warhol purchased six miniature versions of Frank Stella's Benjamin Moore painting series.
+In this series, Stella represented the entire Benjamin Moore product line with a painting for each color.
+Scherman and Dalton feel this could have partly served as an inspiration for the complete set of Campbell's Soup cans.